 The building was designed by architect, Lluís Domènech i Montaner and built between 1905 and 1908.
 It was designed as a home for Barcelona's choir, the Orfeó Catalá.
 The amateur choir still perform at the venue today.

 The largest and most well-known space in the Palau is the Concert Hall.
 This is a 2,146 seat venue with an ornate glass roof - the main setting for concerts and recitals.

 |Palau de La Musica's stunningly beautiful stained glass windows will leave you feeling in awe.|

-The Petit Palau is a smaller space - 538 seats, with a more modern feel.
-Built in 2004, it does not contain the ornate glamour of the main concert hall.
+The Petit Palau is a smaller space - 538 seats, with a more modern feel which was built in 2004.
+It does not contain the ornate glamour of the main concert hall.
 It is located in the modern extension to the building, which you will notice due to the image of a tree that gives an appearance of being embossed into the brickwork on the exterior.
-It has been specially designed for chamber music concerts, with a precise attention to the acoustics of the room.
+It has been specially designed for chamber music concerts, with precise attention to the acoustics of the room.

 If you're not a fan of classical music or you're trying to save money, a guided tour is a perfect opportunity to view the building.
 It has a reputation for being more impressive on the inside so it's worth paying to see the interior.

 |The beauty of the Palau de La Musica Catalana interior.|